Sonya-7/US_Data-Job_Salaries/README.md

 - Data Architecture and Modeling
 - Data Science and Research

-The participants reported experience levels ranging from
+The participants reported the following experience levels
  - Entry-Level
  - Mid-Level
  - Senior